So you’re the proud owner of an RV. Congratulations! Way to go!

 For the next couple of hours, you’re gonna listen to the lullaby of the portable generator engine running continuously up until the early morning.

-That guy who turned on their loud generator is now the perfect candidate for the title of the Most Hated Dude on the Campsite.
+That guy who turned on their loud generator is now the perfect candidate for the title of the Most Hated Man on Camp.

 You don’t wanna be that fella.